 Hue: The color of the light captured in the image.
-So for example, if your shot is looking up at a shot of trees, the shot will likely have a green hue, with maybe some blue sky coming through.
+So, for example, if your image is looking up at a shot of trees, the shot will likely have a green hue, maybe with some blue sky coming through.

 Saturation: The intensity of the colors present in your shot.
-You can edit this in post, but there’s only so much you can do to adjust this when a film is super over-exposed and washed out, so make sure you get the level of exposure right on set in order to help you edit your picture quality’s saturation later down the line.
+You can edit this in post-production, but there’s only so much you can do to adjust this when a film is super over-exposed and washed out, so make sure you get the level of exposure right on-set in order to help you edit your picture quality’s saturation later down the line.

 Contrast: The ratio, or space between, the brightest part of your video and the darkest part of your video.
 When the contrast is high, the darks become very dark and the lights become very light, and when the contrast is low, the darks become too faded and the lights become too highlighted.
 In both scenarios, the middle ground, or space between, becomes muted.

 How the Color Processing Process Works

 Once you finish shooting your video, you will begin to put together the assembly edit, where you line up all the video clips you want to use on the timeline together.
 Then you go in and rough cut them all together until you have a version of the finished video.
 You work on trimming and getting the pacing down until you have a final cut, and once your video is picture locked, then you go ahead and begin to edit the colors in a process called color-correction.

 This article is focusing on the color-correction stage, but if you want more information about the other steps, check out our full analysis of post-production.

 While you can correct the colors of your video in whatever editing software you are using, you are limited by that program’s internal color tools while doing so.
 Instead, the pros use a third-party color editing application like DaVinci Resolve which has become an industry-standard over the last decade.
 While these programs can be tricky to navigate for first-timers, there are plenty of tutorials out there to help you figure it out.